Workflow actions: Reading and modifying data

 • Set to 0 for on-demand loading (better performance)

-Setting default result count to 0 and using pagination in Application Builder can significantly improve page load times.
+Setting default result count to 0 and using pagination can improve page load times.

 Common use cases include finding all overdue tasks to send reminder emails, getting recent orders for daily summary reports, listing active customers for batch updates, and retrieving filtered data for synchronization with external systems.